Welcome to Collioure!

 2. Is there any local cuisine or specific dish I should try in Collioure?

-Indulging in the local cuisine is a must when visiting Collioure.
-Notably, try the 'Anchois de Collioure', a local specialty of anchovies prepared in a unique way.
-This dish is so integral to the town that there's even a dedicated festival to celebrate it.
-Also, don't miss the chance to try Banyuls wine, a sweet dessert wine produced in the region.
+When in Collioure, indulge in the local cuisine.
+Notably, try the 'Anchois de Collioure', a local specialty of anchovies, and don't miss the chance to try Banyuls wine, a sweet dessert wine produced in the region.

 3. Can I take a day trip from Collioure to explore nearby attractions?